-In this Section we provide a complete characterisation of the possible equilibrium configurations.
+In this section we provide a complete characterization of the possible equilibrium configurations.
 Our goal is to prove that the introduction of OTJ search ($0 < \lambda \le 1$) enhances the likelihood of having an equilibrium with cross-skill matching.
-To do so, it is useful to recall that the existence of this equilibrium is guaranteed under two conditions:

-- (i) firms must be willing to provide both types of jobs and - (ii) the highly-educated workers must be willing to accept employment in unskilled jobs.
+To do so, it is useful to recall that the existence of this equilibrium is guaranteed under two conditions: (i) firms must be willing to provide both types of jobs, and (ii) the high-educated workers must be willing to accept employment in unskilled job.
 To guarantee condition (i), it is sufficient to rule out the corner solution in which firms exclusively offer unskilled jobs.
-The following result shows that this requirement places a lower-bound on the share of highly-educated workers and on the productivity differential between skilled and unskilled jobs:
+The following result shows that this requirement places a lower-bound on the share of high-educated workers and on the productivity differential between skilled and unskilled jobs:

-PROPOSITION 1.
+Proposition 1.
 A sufficient condition for firms to offer both skilled and unskilled jobs is that where θ^ is the labour market tightness associated with a single job-type distribution.